mbkers/ship-trajectory-prediction/README.md

 ## Metrics and evaluation

-The models are trained using the Mean Absolute Error (MAE) loss and evaluated using the mean great circle distance between predicted and target sequences on the test set (MAE<sub>gc</sub>).
+The model is trained using the Mean Absolute Error (MAE) loss and evaluated using the mean great circle distance between predicted and target sequences on the test set (MAE<sub>gc</sub>).

 Quantitative results: